Prof1611/Humberbot/README.md

-# Kingfishr HQ Discord Bot
+# Holly Humberstone HQ Discord Bot

-Kingfishr HQ keeps the official Kingfishr Discord server running smoothly with welcome posts, live show updates, giveaways, and music-friendly utilities like Songlink lookups.
-Use this repository to configure and run the bot for the band’s community.
+Holly Humberstone HQ keeps the official Holly Humberstone Discord server running smoothly with welcome posts, live show updates, giveaways, and music-friendly utilities like Songlink lookups.
+Use this repository to configure and run the bot for the artist’s community.

 ## Getting started